 - National Housing Law Project campaign: Protecting Renter and Homeowner Rights During Our National Health Crisis.

 - Detroit has been hit hard by the crisis, exposing persistent inequities.
-The need for housing assistance to prevent eviction was great before the pandemic.
-Advocates anticipate a tidal wave of evictions once the moratoria are lifted.
+The need for housing assistance cannot be overstated and the impending eviction crisis will hurt Detroit residents disproportionately.

 - U-M Study: More than 4 in 10 Detroiters have lost jobs during pandemic (5/26/20)